 The meaning of baptism

 In a similar way, Christian baptism symbolizes how, when we believe in Jesus, we are “clothed with Christ”, (Galatians 3:26-27), meaning that everything Jesus did 2000 years ago is counted as ours.
-So, as we go down into the water and come up again, we’re acting out how we have died with Christ and risen to new life with Him (Romans 6:3-4; Colossians 2:12).
+So, as we are baptized, we’re acting out how we have died with Christ and risen to new life with Him (Romans 6:3-4; Colossians 2:12).
 When we are “washed” with the water, it is a picture of how the Lord Jesus Christ has sent the Holy Spirit into our hearts to cleanse us (1 Corinthians 6:11) and wash away our sins (Acts 22:16).

 Until that Last Day, Jesus commands us to share the Gospel with people of every nation, so that they too can put their faith in Him, and be baptized “in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:18-20).